PicThrive/PicThriveApi/groups.rst

 Groups
 ======

 Groups are the Owner visible arrangement of 'Albums'.
-They contain a set photos that can be sold.
-Each group has 1 parent Brand.
+A Group contains a set of photos that can be sold.
+Each Group has 1 parent Brand.

 /v1/Group/